mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Added Twitter handles files on forked repo.

 **Thoughts** I'm slowly getting the hang of Git routines for forked repos.
 There are some things I should do first before I can start mess around in someone's repo like configuring a remote for a fork.

+### Day 98: Oct 14, 2019

+**Today's Progress**: Removed resize from textarea, trying to timeout message and change contenteditable margin.

+**Thoughts** My attention are all over the place and can't focus on anyhing.
+Did minimum changes of my project to count my day.